 This indicates that new bases are being created.
-The analysis will then have to be manually interrupted.
-You will then need to either entirely unroll the loop (e.g. giving the analysis enough slevel), or use a weak variant.
+You must then manually interrupt the analysis and either unroll the loop entirely (see Section 6.4.1) or use a weak variant.

 By default, weak builtins are used, but usage of -eva-builtin takes precedence over preexisting associations.
-Another possibility is to call e.g. Frama_C_malloc_fresh manually, for the allocations that are guaranteed to occur a finite number of times.
+Another possibility is to call e.g. Frama\C\malloc\fresh manually, for the allocations that are guaranteed to occur a finite number of times.